zokypri/kafka-docker/README.md

 This project is designed to showcase a microservice architecture using Docker Compose, facilitating the deployment and orchestration of multiple containerized applications.

-# The microservices within the architecture include:
+## Microservices Overview:

+1. **Zookeeper:**
-    1:  Zookeeper: Containerized instance of Wurstmeister's Zookeeper Exposed on port 2181
+    - Containerized instance of Wurstmeister's Zookeeper.
+    - Exposed on port 2181.

+2. **Kafka:**
-    2:  Kafka: Containerized instance of Wurstmeister's Kafka Exposed on port 9092
+    - Containerized instance of Wurstmeister's Kafka.
-    3:  Police Service:
-        Microservice responsible for fetching data from the Swedish Police API Microservice exposes callback endpoint from where the Police is sending alerts to inform the public The alerts are then published as Kafka events Exposes an API on port 8089.
+    - Exposed on port 9092.

+3. **Police Service:**
+    - Microservice fetching data from the Swedish Police API.
+    - Exposes a callback endpoint for receiving alerts, publishing them as Kafka events.
+    - API exposed on port 8089.
-        Still under development
+    - Still under development.

-    4:  Alert Service:
-        Microservice consumes Kafka event published by police-service and store is in a MySQL DB Microservice wil expose a REST endpoint from where the Kafka events can be fetched Exposes an API on port 8080
+4. **Alert Service:**
+    - Microservice consuming Kafka events published by the police-service, storing them in a MySQL DB.
+    - Exposes a REST endpoint for fetching Kafka events.
+    - API exposed on port 8080.
-        Still under development
+    - Still under development.

-    5:  News Service:
-        Microservice that is the main service in the architecture that will gather different news types and return to caller Caller is to be a BFF from where a frontend app can fetch data to present to viewer As of right now only police-service is called from news-service Exposes an API on port 8087
+5. **News Service:**
+    - Main microservice gathering different news types, currently calling only police-service.
+    - Exposes an API on port 8087.
-        Still under development
+    - Still under development.

-    6:  MySQL Database:
+6. **MySQL Database:**
-        Containerized MySQL database serving as the persistent storage for the Alert Service.
+    - Containerized MySQL database serving as persistent storage for the Alert Service.
-        Exposes MySQL on port 3306
+    - Exposes MySQL on port 3306.

 # Docker Compose Configuration (docker-compose.yml)
 The docker-compose.yml file orchestrates the deployment of the entire microservices architecture